bergsans/archaize-js/text/8_reflections.md

 of  compilers/transpilers.
 Also,  I  think that  transpilers (especially understanding Abstract Syntax  Trees and be able to  manipulate  them) are  very  useful,  even to  a  junior developer.
-Ok, I know this can be included in, for instance, ESLint  but  you have  the  ability  to write  'logic'  that identifies console  logs, warns about un-used  variables and so on.
-Depending on your  project, you could tailor this and make  the  'search  and replace'-pattern  specific  to  your project.
+Ok, I know that his is included in, for instance, ESLint   but  you gain the  ability  to write  'logic'  that identifies console  logs, warns about un-used  variables and so on - by your self.
+Depending  on your  project, you could tailor  this   and  make  the  'search  and replace'-pattern
+specific  to  your project.
 Not bad.